-Fender has teamed up with Mike McCready to create the new Limited Edition Mike McCready 1960 Stratocaster.
+Fender has teamed up with Mike McCready to launch the new Limited Edition Mike McCready 1960 Stratocaster.

 Fascinatingly, though the Pearl Jam guitarist's legendary, extensively worn vintage Strat had long been assumed to be a '59 model, the Fender Custom Shop’s Vincent Van Trigt discovered during the replication process that it had actually been built in 1960.